 Looking for a Super Short Lawn Grass?

 Some grasses, like Legacy Turf’s Tahoma 31 Bermudagrass, can be safely mowed down to a height of 0.125 – 1.5 inches.
 This makes it the perfect choice for golf courses, sports fields, or for homeowners who prefer the look of a much shorter lawn.
 Plus, its quick recovery time means that Tahoma 31 Bermudagrass is a great choice for families with pets, active children, or lots of foot traffic across the lawn.
-Legacy Turf’s Geo Zoysia is another varietal that can safely be mowed down to heights as short as 0.5 – 1.5 inches.
+Legacy Turf’s Geo Zoysia or Tifway 419 Bermuda is another varietal that can safely be mowed down to heights as short as 0.5 – 1.5 inches.